Has the previous audit report been closed out?

-Ensure all site operatives, including sub-contractors have a valid CSCS/SKILL card.
+Do all site operatives, including sub-contractors have a valid CSCS/SKILL card.

 Management controls compliant?

-Have pedestrian walkways been provided to protect them from moving vehicles?
+Have pedestrian walkways been provided to protect them from moving vehicles.

-Are walkways free from obstructions and stored materials?
+Are walkways free from obstructions and stored materials.

-Are access routes adequatelly lit?
+Are access routes adequatelly lit.

-Access and Egress compliant?
+Access and Egress compliant.

-Ensure adequate on-site signage is provided to warn and advise both vehicle drivers and pedestrians.
+Is there adequate on-site signage is provided to warn and advise both vehicle drivers and pedestrians.

 Ensure that there is always a clear access route to and from all parts of the site.